Difference Between Hindu and Islamic Architecture

 Inlays of gold, silver, and precious metals decorate the interior walls.

-They are further embellished with geometrical, arabesque, and foliage motifs, as well as Arabic writing cut on plaster, carved in low relief on stone, or inlaid.
+They are further embellished with geometrical, arabesque, and foliage motifs and Arabic writing cut on plaster, carved in low relief on stone, or inlaid.

 The hujra, or domed chambers, are the Tomb’s most prominent feature.
-A Cenotaph stands in the center, with a Mihrab on the western wall.
+A Cenotaph stands in the centre, with a Mihrab on the western wall.

 The real grave is housed in an underground room.